hanami/guides/content/v2.0/views/input-and-exposures.md

 ---
-title: Views and exposures
+title: Input and exposures
-order: 10
+order: 15
 ---

 Each view in a Hanami application starts with a view class.
 In the same way that actions inherit from a base action class, views inherit from a base view class at (defined in `app/view.rb`).